jdeichsel/jdeichsel.github.io/_posts/2024-05-16-OneLLM-Blog-Post.md

 Qualitative Analysis
 ======
 To start we will look at the qualitative Analysis.
 As we know OneLLM can understand up to eight different modalities, here we show you how well it performs.
-We give it five different modality specific inputs and a question.
-As you can see the model recognizes all modalities effectively like the point-cloud humanoid (d).\
+We give it different modality specific inputs and a question.
+As you can see the model recognizes all modalities effectively like the point-cloud humanoid (d) or the fMRI signal obtained of a school bus and sunny weather (f).\
 It can perform creative tasks, such as writing a poem based on beach sounds it heard (c).\
 The model gives reasoning, e.g. what should you do if a bear approaches you (e).
 OneLLM is also capable of identifying activities in a depth/normal map (b).
-As well as recognizing real-world events and tie them into answers, for instance it recognizes the movie poster of Oppenheimer, and it knows that Oppenheimer was the inventor of the atomic bomb.
+As well as recognizing real-world events and tie them into answers, for instance, it recognizes the movie poster of Oppenheimer and it knows that Oppenheimer was the inventor of the atomic bomb.

 <img src="/images/qualitative_1.png" width="250" height="267" />
 <img src="/images/qualitative_2.png" width="250" height="267" />\